What is a Powertrain Warranty & What Does It Cover?

 Only those vehicles that have all-wheel or four-wheel drive have transfer cases.
-The function of a transfer case is to transmit power to the suitable set of wheels, rear or front, in accordance with the input the case gets from a vehicle’s settings.
+The function of a transfer case is to transmit power to the suitable set of wheels, rear or front, per the input the case gets from a vehicle’s settings.

 Remember that any failures because of abuse or lack of proper maintenance are more likely to be denied by your powertrain warranty.

-Should You Buy an Powertrain Warranty For Your Vehicle?
+Should You Buy a Powertrain Warranty For Your Vehicle?